372groupproject/milestones-team5-bentaylor012-lizechen/README.md

 ### (1) **icon \*.ico** (Use this one in our repository)

-Run the project by typing "make" in this directory.
+Run the project by typing "make" in the corresponding directory.

 ### (2) **icont \*.icn**